The Data Observatory

 Quarterly possession claims - England & Wales

-A possession claim is created when a landlord-claimant begins a legal action for an order to regain possession of property, filed in a county court.
+A possession claim is created when a landlord-claimant begins legal action for an order to regain possession of property by filing in a county court.
+Quarterly data, now published by the MoJ, goes back to 2009.

-• Regulatory change in Wales,
+• Regulatory changes in Wales.

 Chart 2: Possession claims by landlord type